remarcmij/promise-demo/README.md

 The first implementation (`sync-promise.js`) is the simplest.
 It is a synchronous version truly for demo use only and does not work in conjunction with asynchronous events.
 Consequently, it is essentially useless for practical purposes, but its implementation is relatively easy to follow (check out `sync-promise.js` in the `promises` folder).

 The second implementation (`async-promise.js`) is an asynchronous version that utilizes microtasks.
 This version mimics more closely (but likely not fully) the native `Promise` implementation that conforms to the [Promises/A+](https://promisesaplus.com/) standard.
-The code is complicated and not intended here for further discussion.
-Its value is in the console output it produces as each promise is evaluated.
+The code is rather complicated and not intended for further discussion here.
+Its value lies in the console output it produces as each promise is executed.

 `Promise` implementations in folder `promises`: